 Two decades later, at Robinson's funeral, Reverend Jesse Jackson gave a eulogy that inspired tears of joy and remembrance.
 "His feet danced on the basepaths, but it was more than a game.
 Jackie began playing a chess game, he was the black knight.
 In his last dash, Jackie stole home and Jackie is safe."

-For 10 seasons, Jackie Robinson stepped out onto a Major League field carrying players like home run king Josh Gibson, baseball mogul Rube Foster and unmatched hitter Oscar Charleston, and thousands of other Negro League legends who never got the chance to play in the Majors.
+For 10 seasons, Jackie Robinson stepped out onto a Major League diamond at Ebbets Field carrying players like home run king Josh Gibson, baseball mogul Rube Foster and unmatched hitter Oscar Charleston, and thousands of other Negro League legends who never got the chance to play in the Major Leagues.

 After being denied the opportunity to play in the Majors for so long, Jackie was done waiting.
 If he wanted something, he was going to it.
 Over his decade-long career, Jackie brought their fire and drive along with him as he raced around the bases.